Nama/Yscreens/README.md

 Files are named with a continuative number.
 Notifies with a standard Windows tray-popup if the upload finished.

 Most of the things are configurable in the *yscreens.ini*.
+Leave *pw* blank in the *yscreens.ini* to use a key-file to authenticate.

 For the tray-popup is cygwin needed, with *balloons.py*, that I got from [here](http://stackoverflow.com/a/15921588).